ryan-a-davis365/game-talk/TESTING.md

 ![CSS validator badge](docs/images/css-validator.png)

-The only 2 errors i have are related to Font Awesome and there is nothing i can do about it.

 ## **Lighthouse Scores**
 ### **Test conditions**
 * I did all lighthouse tests on every page on the website.